JuliaAI/MLJ.jl/doc/adding_new_models.md

 [MLJModels/src](https://github.com/alan-turing-institute/MLJModels.jl/tree/master/src).

-The machine learning tools provided by MLJ can be applied to the models in any package that imports the module [MLJBase](https://github.com/alan-turing-institute/MLJBase.jl) and implements the API defined there, as outlined below.
+The machine learning tools provided by MLJ can be applied to the models in any package that imports the package [MLJBase](https://github.com/alan-turing-institute/MLJBase.jl) and implements the API defined there, as outlined below.
 For a quick and dirty implementation of user-defined models see [here]().
 To make new